Prince Rupert of the Rhine: Second English Civil War and Interregnum

 Rupert at the start of the Interregnum, after William Dobson.

-After the end of the First English Civil War Rupert was employed by the young King Louis XIV of France to fight the Spanish during the final years of the Thirty Years' War.
+After the end of the First English Civil War Rupert was employed by the young French King Louis XIV to fight the Spanish during the final years of the Thirty Years' War.
 Rupert's military employment was complicated by his promises to the Holy Roman Emperor that had led to his release from captivity in 1642, and his ongoing commitment to the English Royalist faction in exile.
 He also became a Knight of the Garter in 1642.
 Throughout the period Rupert was inconvenienced by his lack of secure income, and his ongoing feuds with other leading members of the Royalist circle.

 Coat of arms of Prince Rupert as a Knight of the Garter, which he was invested with in 1642.